 - An order for temporary inpatient services must include a treatment period of not more than 45 days, except that the judge may order 90 days if they find the longer period necessary.
 Tex.
 Health & Safety Code § 574.034(g). - A judge may not issue an order for temporary inpatient mental health services for a proposed patient who is charged with a criminal offense that involves an act, attempt, or threat of serious bodily injury to another person.
 Tex.
-Health & Safety Code § 571.011(a). - A child alleged to have engaged in delinquent conduct or CINS is not considered to be a person charged with a criminal offense.
+Health & Safety Code § 574.034(h). - o A child alleged to have engaged in delinquent conduct or CINS is not considered to be a person charged with a criminal offense.
 Texas Health & Safety Code § 571.011(a).

-210 Hon.
+Hon.
 Guy Herman, Mental Health Law 8 (Aug.
-2019) (unpublished manuscript) (on file with the Judicial Commission on Mental Health).
+2019) (unpublished manuscript)(on file with the Judicial Commission on Mental Health).

-211 Note that the Texas Supreme Court, in State v.
+&lt;sup>189 Note that the Texas Supreme Court, in State v.
 K.E.W., clarified the "overt act" requirement.
 The Court held that the act does not have to be actually harmful or demonstrate that harm to others is imminent.
 The case also states that speech alone may be considered an over act.
 See State v.
 K.E.W., 315 S.W.3d 16, 24.
 (Tex.
 2010).

-Note: The "majority of [appellate courts] find that the requirement of 'overt acts or patterns of behavior' may not be fulfilled merely by citing a patient's refusal of treatment."212
+Note: The "majority of [appellate courts] find that the requirement of 'overt acts or patterns of behavior' may not be fulfilled merely by citing a patient's refusal of treatment."

-Order for Temporary Outpatient Mental Health Services
+Criteria for Court-Ordered Temporary Outpatient Mental Health Services

-The judge may order a child to receive court-ordered temporary outpatient mental health services only if:

-- 1. The judge finds that appropriate mental health services are available to the child; and - 2.
-The judge finds, from clear and convincing evidence, that: - A. The child is a person with severe and persistent mental illness; - B. As a result of the mental illness, the child will, if not treated, experience deterioration of the ability to function independently to the extent that the child will be unable to live safely in the community without court-ordered outpatient mental health services; - C. Outpatient mental health services are needed to prevent a relapse that would likely result in serious harm to the child or others; and - D. The child has an inability to participate in outpatient services effectively and voluntarily, demonstrated by: - i.
-Any of the child's actions occurring within the two-year period that immediately precedes the hearing; or - ii.
-Specific characteristics of the child's clinical condition that significantly impair the child's ability to make a rational and informed decision whether to submit to voluntary outpatient treatment.
+- The judge may order a child to receive court-ordered temporary outpatient mental health services only if: - o The judge finds that appropriate mental health services are available to the child; and - Clear and convincing evidence that: - The child is a child with severe and persistent mental illness; - As a result of the mental illness, the child will, if not treated, experience deterioration of the ability to function independently to the extent that the child will be unable to live safely in the community without court-ordered outpatient mental health services: - Outpatient mental health services are needed to prevent a relapse that would likely result in serious harm to the child or others; and - The child has an inability to participate in outpatient treatment services effectively and voluntarily, demonstrated by: - Any of the child's actions occurring within the two-year period that immediately precedes the hearing; or - Specific characteristics of the child's clinical condition that significantly impair the child's ability to make a rational and informed decision whether to submit to voluntary outpatient treatment.